 Buy Pine bark extract

-Pycnogenol versus generic pine bark extract
+Pycnogenol versus generic pine bark extract or other brands

 Each raw material supplier that makes PBE does so using different bark material and extraction process.
 It is very, very difficult to know which company's product will be more effective for various medical conditions or as an antioxidant.
 The company that makes Pycnogenol has spent a lot of money developing their own version and has done a lot of effort with research over many years.
 They should be commended for this.
 However, it is possible that a much less expensive extract could be just as effective.
+Here are some other trademarked products sold over the counter.

 Pycnogenol, French maritime pine bark extract, improves endothelial function of hypertensive patients.